 “It’s the worst show on TV,” she said matter-of-factly.

-The good news is that the episodes I peeped afterwards, while decidedly ungood, never reached that same level of soul-crushing fremdscham.
+The good news is that the episodes I peeped afterwards, while still decidedly ungood, never reached that same level of soul-crushing fremdscham.
 But the early episodes clearly didn’t know what they wanted to be.
-Debra Lee, BET’s C.E.O., said it was ”designed to be a mix of entertainment and news and commentary” and that they “hoped it would have been a Jon Stewart, Stephen Colbert-type show.”
+Debra Lee, BET’s C.E.O., said it was “designed to be a mix of entertainment and news and commentary” and that they “hoped it would have been a Jon Stewart, Stephen Colbert-type show.”
 But if that were the goal, why hire a competent, straight-laced anchorman like Holmes?
 He gamely tries to deliver the show’s monologue, but doesn’t have the chops to salvage the pretty anemic material he has to work with.
-That’s not his fault, it’s just not his bag.
-(A guest on the show confirmed to me that Sleep sweetens the audience’s response with a laugh track in post-production.)
+That’s not his fault, really.
+It’s just not his bag.
+(A friend who was a guest on the show confirmed to me that Sleep sweetens the audience’s response with a laugh track in post-production.)

 Later he asked his panelists, pointedly: “What will our communities look like if we just smoked weed all day?”

 The Williams exchange highlighted just how desperately Don’t Sleep needs smart, capable dissenting voices.
 The show more or less openly roots for Obama, which isn’t that big a deal; B.E.T. knows its audience.
 But the pre-election episodes featured a bunch of interchangeable be-permed and be-pearled Romney supporters who said everything you expected and nothing more.
 And having on Rev. Jesse Lee Peterson — a nutjob who thinks young black folks could learn better work ethic by toiling on plantations without pay — means that any try at a serious conversation will be derailed by crazypants.
 Otherwise it’s a yes-fest, which makes for boring television.